davekilian/davekilian.github.com/_posts/2016-02-12-best-practices.markdown

 In example (B), we can tell that getFileSize returns a size in megabytes, and that we intend to convert that to a byte count.
 In example (A), it isn't immediately clear where the number 1048576 came from.

-So, best practice: use constants to make it easier to read your code.

-One common mistake is to generalize to saying _every_ literal value should be tucked away behind a nicely-named constant.
+One common mistake with this practice is to over-generalize, by saying _every_ value should be tucked behind a descriptively-named constant.
-This isn't true.
+This isn't a great idea!
 Using constants where they're not needed obfuscates your codebase.
-In fairly common cases, abusing constants can also read to real code bugs.
+And, in fairly common cases, abusing constants can also read to real code bugs.

 Let's illustrate this an example.
 Say we want to write a parser which can read XML documents like this: